Types of Lies Questionnaire Test

 5/12

-Self-Presentation Lie (SL)
+Self-Presentation Lie (SPL)

 Measures how acceptable or tolerable you find others embellishing their image through deceptive self-presentation, especially with less familiar people.